stephanemora/azure-docs.fr-fr/articles/iot-edge/tutorial-csharp-module.md

                 Console.WriteLine();
                 Console.WriteLine("Error in sample: {0}", exception);
             }
-            // Indicate that the message treatment is not completed var moduleClient = (ModuleClient)userContext;
+            // Indicate that the message treatment is not completed. var moduleClient = (ModuleClient)userContext;
             return MessageResponse.Abandoned;
         }